Cookies and Similar Technologies

 - You may configure your browser to accept all cookies, reject all cookies, or notify you when a cookie is set.
 Each browser is different, so check the "Help" menu of your browser to learn how to change your cookie preferences.

-- Most mobile operating systems provide you an option in the device settings to limit ad tracking associated with the device ID they may share with us.
+- Most mobile operating systems provide you an option in the device settings to limit ad tracking associated with certain device IDs they may share with us.
+Even when you exercise that option, we may still use other information we obtain from devices and apps for fraud, security, analytics, product improvement, and attribution purposes.
 Please reference your mobile operating system’s help center to learn more.

 - Once you log into Yahoo on your device, Yahoo may recognize your device to provide you with a personalized experience (even if you log out), independent of your device settings.
 Your device's privacy settings may not provide you with full control over your privacy but you can control Yahoo ad targeting and personalization through our Ad Interest Manager.
 To opt out of Yahoo personalization, please visit the Yahoo Ad Interest Manager to configure your settings directly with Yahoo.